christianseidel/slides/README.md

 # Welcome to the _new and fancy_ Java slides repo

-## Before we begin

--   `brew install tree`

--   install [Marp for VSCode](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) from the market place.

--   clone this repo and install the dependencies, you know the _jazz.._

-## Writing slides
+1. Clone this repo
+2. Install dependencies

--   write beautiful slide decks in markdown
+3. Write beautiful slides in markdown

--   VSCodes preview will show the document as slides

--   when you are finished editing, click the Marp icon to the right of the preview icon and choose `export slide deck..` and save it as html to the `dist` folder

--   commit your changes and `npm run deploy` to publish all slides in `dist` to https://neuefische.github.io/java-slides/

--   when in doubt ask Jan 😜
+This repo uses [marp](https://marp.app/).
+The VS Code extension for marp has nice build in preview.

+The slides are automatically build and deployed on push to `main`.

+When starting a new slide deck copy `slide.example.md` to the slides repo and use it as a template.
+Links on the index page are generated from `index.md`, remember to update it when adding new decks.